-The US Chess National Girls Tournament of Champions (formerly the National Girls Invitational Tournament) is a tournament of champions for girls from across the United States.
+The 2019 US Chess WIM Ruth Haring National Girls Tournament of Champions (formerly the National Girls Invitational Tournament) is a tournament of champions for girls from across the United States.
 It is held annually in the model of the Denker and Barber Tournaments in conjunction with the US Open.
-The 2017 event will feature a $5,000 scholarship funded by Robert and Barbara Schiffrin.
+The 2019 event will feature a $5,000 scholarship funded by Robert and Barbara Schiffrin.

 Each state affiliate is invited to send one representative, a female player in grades K-12 who has demonstrated her ability in a manner satisfactory to the state affiliate.
 Each affiliate is encouraged to arrange for an alternate player to attend should the original selected player be unable to participate.
 If there are an odd number of players, the host state affiliate may include a second participant to complete the field of players.

-The National Girls Tournament of Champions (NGTOC) is FIDE rated.
+The WIM Ruth Haring National Girls Tournament of Champions (RHNGTOC) is FIDE rated.
 It consists of 6 rounds, and will be completed in time for the participants to play in the US Open if they so desire.
 Some player expenses will be covered by US Chess and other sponsors, but players must complete all games to be eligible for expense coverage.
-Illness appeals will be heard by the NGTOC subcommittee of the US Chess Women’s Committee.
+Illness appeals will be heard by the RHNGTOC subcommittee of the US Chess Women’s Committee.

 The US Chess Women’s Committee strongly recommends that each state affiliate organize a Girls State Championship as the mechanism to determine its representative to the National Girls Tournament of Champions.
 This event, which various affiliates already hold in February or March, could be enthusiastically promoted, especially once the state representative has been named.
 No State affiliate is required to use a specific selection procedure, but it would certainly be exciting to see 50 girl champions on the cover of “Chess Life”.